ShonenTheoryShonenTheory

 Power systems based on natural law operate through unalterable rules tied to the story's universe.
 This creates constraints that characters must navigate creatively.

-Even with powerful tools like the philosopher's stone, the laws of alchemy cannot be truly bypassed, forcing characters to grapple with moral and physical limitations.
+Even with powerful tools like the Philosopher's Stone, the laws of alchemy cannot be truly bypassed.
+This forces characters to grapple with moral and physical limitations.

 In this power system, abilities are inherited, though not always guaranteed.
 This system often explores themes of privilege, destiny, and anomalies.

-In Avatar The Last Airbender, benders inherit the ability to manipulate elements, though it is not guaranteed.
+In Avatar the Last Airbender, benders inherit the ability to manipulate elements, but it is not guaranteed.
 Sokka is a non-bender despite his lineage.

-In Naruto, bloodline abilities or Kekkei Genkai, such as the Sharingan of the Uchiha Clan, are powerful.
-However, they often carry significant burdens, like the tragic destiny tied to the Uchiha's cursed history.
+In Naruto, bloodline abilities or Kekkei Genkai, such as the Sharingan of the Uchiha Clan, are powerful but often carry significant burdens.
+These burdens include the tragic destiny tied to the Uchiha's cursed history.

-In this power system, characters gain powers through bonds with other entities, such as animals, spirits, or supernatural beings.
+Characters gain powers through bonds with other entities such as animals, spirits, or supernatural beings.
 These bonds often come with conditions, benefits, and risks.

 In Chainsaw Man, devil hunters form contracts with devils, exchanging something valuable like years of their life or body parts for the devil's power.
 These contracts come with high risks, as devils can exploit loopholes or demand steep prices.